-Using .ui files from Designer or QtCreator with QUiLoader and pyside6-uic#
+Using .ui files from Designer or QtCreator with QUiLoader and pyside6-uic

-This page describes the use of Qt Designer to create graphical interfaces based on Qt Widgets for your Qt for Python project.
-Qt Designer is a graphical UI design tool which is available as a standalone binary (pyside6-designer) or embedded into the Qt Creator IDE.
-Its use within Qt Creator is described at Using Qt Designer.
+This page describes the use of Qt Widgets Designer to create graphical interfaces based on Qt Widgets for your Qt for Python project.
+Qt Widgets Designer is a graphical UI design tool which is available as a standalone binary (pyside6-designer) or embedded into the Qt Creator IDE.
+Its use within Qt Creator is described at Using Qt Widgets Designer.

 Designer and the equivalent code